-Using the template below, provide a description of an ECCR case (preferably completed in FY 2013).
+Using the template below, provide a description of an ECCR case (preferably compl in FY 2014).
 Please limit the length to no more than 2 pages.

-Name/Identification of Problem/Conflict Overview of problem/conflict and timeline, including reference to the nature and timing of the third-party assistance, and how the ECCR effort was funded Summary of how the problem or conflict was addressed using ECCR, including details of any innovative approaches to ECCR, and how the principles for engagement in ECCR outlined in the policy memo were used Identify the key beneficial outcomes of this case, including references to likely alternative decision making forums and how the outcomes differed as a result of ECCR Reflections on the lessons learned from the use of ECCR See attached responses from the Air Force, Navy, Army and U.S. Army Corps of Engineers.
+Name/Identification of Problem/Conflict

+Overview of problem/conflict and timeline, including reference to the nature and timing party assistance, and how the ECCR effort was funded

+Summary of how the problem or conflict was addressed using ECCR, including details innovative approaches to ECCR, and how the principles for engagement in ECCR outli policy memo were used

+Identify the key beneficial outcomes of this case, including references to likely alternative making forums and how the outcomes differed as a result of ECCR ers. es nom the All Force, Army, Navy and U.S. Ari ny Corps of ached responses from the Air Force, Army, Navy and U.S. Arrers.

+Reflections on the lessons learned from the use of ECCR

+See attached responses from the Air Force, Army, Navy and U.S. Army Corps of]